marramtommot/Getting-and-Cleaning-Data-Course-Project/README.md

-# Getting-and-Cleaning-Data-Course-Project

-The script `run_analysis.R` produces a tidy data set with averages of values from experiments conducted by Samsung over 30 volunteers performing several activities, wearing a smartphone with motion sensors on the waist.
+# Getting and Cleaning Data - Course Project

 ## How the script works

-It is a plain script runnable with `source('run_analysis.R')`.
+It is a script runnable with `source('run_analysis.R')`.

 The script does the following:

 1. Merges the training and the test sets to create one data set.

+    Binds the rows from train and test features, subject, and activity, separately; renames the columns for subject and activity then binds the columns to create one data set.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

+    Creates a reduced data set subsetting the columns with the indexes of columns containing "mean()"" and "std()".
+The variables now are 66 (plus Subject and Activity columns).

-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.

+    Creates levels and labels for the Activity column using the map in `activity_labels.txt`.

 4. Appropriately labels the data set with descriptive variable names.

+    Sets the column name from column 1 to 66 with a subset of names with indexes from the step 2.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+    Melts the data set then uses `dcast.data.table` to rebuild it with the averages, grouping by Subject and Activity columns.

 ## Code book

+The script `run_analysis.R` produces a tidy data set with averages of values from experiments conducted by Samsung over 30 volunteers performing several activities, wearing a smartphone with motion sensors on the waist.

 The original data set is divided by two main criteria: train and test observations over 561 variables.
 The train data set contains 7352 observations and the test data set contains 2947 observations.